samiakiran/samiakiran.github.io/_pages/about.md

 Hi, my name is Samia Kiran, a Computer Science graduate with strong interest in developing light weight Deep Neural Networks.
 My goal as an AI enthusiast is to bring the benefits of artificial intelligence to everyday life.
 I am eager to use my knowledge and skills to solve real-world problems, particularly in the area of healthcare.

 I am currently pursuing a Master's degree in Computer Science at National University of Sciences & Technology (NUST), Pakistan.
-My thesis revolves around the idea of  ‘Pre-Impact Fall Detection’ in elderly using wearable sensors & Deep Learning.
-I would be graduating in March 2023.
+The focus of my thesis is on Human Activity Recognition, specifically working on ‘Fall Detection and Prevention’ in elderly using wearable sensors & deep learning.
+I would be graduating in May 2023.

 Moreover, I am employed as a Python Scripter (remote work) at [Odetta, Inc.](https://odetta.ai/) a US-based startup located in San Francisco, California.
 My primary responsibilities include creating scripts in Python to automatically collect various types of data from websites worldwide.